Hapaxia/SelbaWard/changelogs/ConsoleScreen.md

 # Console Screen Change Log
 All notable changes to this project will be documented in this file.

+## [2.2.0] - 2016-11-05
+### Added
+- New "Character" type to allow single characters to be streamed
+- Ability to manipulate buffer cells directly
+- Ability to add and resize buffers

+### Fixed
+- Double-height printing with stretch type of both now prints also prints the lower line
+- Specified storage type of forward-declared enums

 ## [2.1.1] - 2016-09-08
 ### Fixed
 - Selection rectangle size information is now correct